Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of

 Coronae can exhibit various geometric configurations, including lamppost, sandwich, spherical, and toroidal structures; see, for instance, Refs.~\cite{2024arXiv240812262B,Bambi_2017bhlt.book.....B} and references therein.
 In this paper, we select the two simplest and most representative static configurations: lamppost and disk-like.
 Disk-like coronae are simple extension of the lamppost model to give the corona a finite size in the transverse direction~\cite{Miniutti_2003MNRAS.344L..22M, Suebsuwong_2006A&A...453..773S, Wilkins_and_Fabian_2012MNRAS.424.1284W}.
 These models effectively illustrate how both the vertical distance from the black hole and the radial extent of the corona influence the emissivity profile.

-We generate high-quality NuSTAR spectra using {\tt relxill\_nk} (specifically, {\tt relxilllp\_nk} and {\tt relxilldisk\_nk}~\cite{Bambi_2017ApJ...842...76B, relxillnk_2019ApJ...878...91A,2020ApJ...899...80A}).
+We generate high-quality NuSTAR spectra using {\tt relxill\_nk} (specifically, {\tt relxilllp\_nk} and {\tt relxilldisk\_nk}~\cite{Bambi_2017ApJ...842...76B, relxillnk_2019ApJ...878...91A,2020ApJ...899...80A})\footnote{Even if in our study we assume the Kerr spacetime, we use {\tt relxill\_nk} instead of {\tt relxill}~\cite{relxill_2014ApJ...782...76G} because {\tt relxill} does not have a model for a disk-like corona and a model for a twice-broken power-law emissivity profile.}.
 Employing input spectra generated by specific coronal geometries, we fit the simulated spectra with the standard power-law or broken power-law emissivity models.
 By comparing input and output parameters, we rigorously evaluate the efficacy and limitations of the power-law assumption.
 This approach circumvents the challenge of requiring a prior knowledge of coronal geometry in actual observations, thereby providing robust guidance for future observational and theoretical studies of X-ray reflection spectroscopy.

 The content of the manuscript is as follows.
 In Section~ \ref{data simulation}, we present our simulation setup and fitting procedures.
 In Section~\ref{results}, we present the parameter estimation biases across the lamppost and disk-like geometries.
 We discuss our results in Section~\ref{discussion} and we report our conclusions in Section~\ref{conclusion}.